brettdewoody/reading-list/README.md

   ```

   This searches the `git log` for commit messages starting with 'http' and writes them to the `index.md` file, then adds, commits, and deploys the updated list.

+  This process of logging the commits to a file, committing, and pushing, could also be accomplished with a `git` hook, if you prefer that route.

 ## And You're Ready To Go